Mary Ann Maslog

 Mary Ann Maslog is a Filipina businesswoman who was implicated in the 1998 textbook scam along with some Department of Education, Culture, and Sports (DECS) employees.
-In 2019 her lawyers informed the Sandiganbayan that she has died, only to reappear in 2024 under the name "Dr. Jessica Sese Francisco."
+In 2019 her lawyers informed the Sandiganbayan that she died, only to reappear in 2024 under the name "Dr. Jessica Sese Francisco."

 Early years

 Mary Ann was a medical representative of Dispo Philippines in 1992 in Davao City.
 By December she was promoted to Assistant Sales Manager for the said company, and was assigned in Butuan, where she would meet her future husband Rommel Maslog.
 In 1997, she and Rommel started a company called Esteem Enterprises, which was focused on acquiring government contracts in the distribution of medicines and books.